 Christine stresses that it is common for horse owners to worry about confusing a cold back with their horse’s behaviour towards activities, such as tacking up and grooming.
 However, there are definite signs to look out for, which include:

 Christine suggests that one of the underlying problems is evolutionary.
-“Horses didn't evolve to carry people on their backs and have to compensate for the extra weight.
-This means they can develop sensitive nerve endings or a misalignment in the spine as a result”.
-However, some of the most common causes of a cold back include pressure from a poorly fitting saddle, aggravation of previous injures to back muscle and problems with a horse's teeth or feet, which cause them to readjust their posture in order to counteract this discomfort.
+“Horses didn’t evolve to carry people on their backs and have to compensate for the extra weight.
+This means they can develop sensitive nerve endings or a misalignment in the spine as a result.”
+However, some of the most common causes of a cold back include: pressure from a poorly fitting saddle; aggravation of previous injuries to back muscle; or problems with your horse’s teeth or feet, which cause them to readjust their posture in order to counteract this discomfort.
 “Another cause, which I think is often overlooked, is the posture and position of the rider,” says Christine.
-“I often have calls from owners whose horses all seem to have developed the same back problem and it is caused by the horse having to compensate for the rider's bad posture.
-When having your horse treated, it is sometimes worth seeing a back specialist yourself, to check you are not making the problem worse”.
+“I often have calls from owners whose horses all seem to have developed the same back problem and it is caused by the horse having to compensate for the rider’s bad posture.
+When having your horse treated, it is sometimes worth seeing a back specialist yourself to check you are not making the problem worse.”

 As there are such a range of symptoms for a cold back, it is important to consult your vet as a first port of call, who can rule out any injury or more serious problems.
-He can then refer your horse to a physiotherapist, chiropractor, or McTimoney practitioner as necessary.
+They can then refer your horse to a physiotherapist, chiropractor, or McTimoney practitioner, as necessary.
 “Symptoms associated with a cold back are not usually too difficult to treat,” says Christine.
-“Most treatments work to relieve spasms or misalignments in the spine, which cause a pull in the surrounding muscle tissue and result in soreness”.
-When treating a cold back, it is also advisable to have your horse's feet and teeth checked, to ensure that there aren't any problems here that are causing knock on effects.
+“Most treatments work to relieve spasms or misalignments in the spine, which cause a pull in the surrounding muscle tissue and result in soreness.”
+When treating a cold back, it is also advisable to have your horse’s feet and teeth checked, to ensure that there aren’t any problems here that are causing knock-on effects.

 Prevention is key

 There are certain preventative measures that can be taken to help stop your horse developing back problems in the future.
-Have your saddle is checked annually, as a horse's shape can change throughout the year, and may not be the same as when it was fitted.
-Always warm up properly before exercise and remember to cool down when you have finished, as this will allow the muscles to adjust to your weight and avoid any damage.
-If your horse is particularly sensitive, tack up and walk him around for five minutes before mounting - this will give the muscles a head start and ensure he is comfortable when you are mounting.
-In addition, always use a mounting block, and try to avoid mounting from the ground, as this can place extra stress on the back - often when a horse won't stand still for mounting, it is an indication that he finds it uncomfortable, so take care as you get on.
-When schooling, ensure you do sufficient work on both reins - this will benefit the whole body, not just the back, as it will help your horse to remain flexible through both sides of his body.
+Have your saddle checked annually, because a horse’s shape can change throughout the year and may not be the same as when the saddle was fitted.
+Always warm up properly before exercise and remember to cool down when you have finished – this allows your horse’s muscles to adjust to your weight and avoid any damage.
+If your horse is particularly sensitive, tack up and walk him around for five minutes before mounting – this will give the muscles a head start and ensure he is comfortable when you are mounting.
+In addition, always use a mounting block rather than mounting from the ground, as this can place extra stress on the back.
+Often, when a horse won’t stand still for mounting, it is an indication that he finds it uncomfortable, so take care as you get on.
+When schooling, ensure you do sufficient work on both reins – this will benefit the whole body, not just the back, and will help your horse to remain flexible through both sides of his body.

 A cold back is treatable

 “The good thing to remember is that the problems associated with a cold back are almost always treatable,” says Christine.
-As with everything though, prevention is better than cure, so taking good care of your horse back is important, and will help him stay fit and healthy and perform at his best.
+As with everything though, prevention is better than cure, so taking good care of your horse’s back is important, and will help him stay fit and healthy and able to perform at his best.

-The EQUILIBRIUM Therapy® Magnetic Back Pad may help horses that suffer from a cold back.
-Designed to offer effective and affordable magnetic therapy this easy to use Pad helps to relieve stiffness, muscle soreness and promote faster healing in horse's backs.
-Read more
+The EQUILIBRIUM Therapy Magnetic Back Pad may help horses that suffer from a cold back.
+This easy-to-use pad helps to relieve stiffness, muscle soreness and promotes faster healing in horse’s backs.